hdlguy/heater/README.md

 ## design
 This design is written in Systemverilog and compiled with Xilinx Vivado tools.
 It provides a parameterized number of channels of power burning pipelines.
 Also, each channel is parameterized with respect to the number of LUT, DSP48 and BRAM that are used.

-Artix_top.v is the top level source for the Artix-50 version of the design.
+Artix_top.v is the top level source for the Artix-50 version of the design. arty_top.v is the top level source for the Digilent Arty A7 version of the design.

 A VIO is used to control the number of channels that are enabled so that power consumption can be controlled at run-time.
+The VIO is also used to reset the error checker.

 Build instructions are in the implement folder.
 ## results